 Economic Development Committee

-Planning Committee

 Each Committee has specific delegated responsibilities as set out in this document.
 The delegated decision making by Committees must be exercised in accordance with the law, the Council’s Standing Orders and Financial Regulations and any approved policy framework and budget.
 Where authority is delegated to a Committee, so far as is legally permissible, they are deemed to be the acts and proceedings of the Council.